Breaking News | Northern Minority Reps Back Southern Govs On Anti-Open Grazing, Restructuring

-By Tordue Salem Members of the minority parties from the 19 northern states in the House of Representatives have thrown their weight behind the southern governors’ resolution to ban open grazing and embrace restructuring of the country.
+From Left: Governor Godwin Obaseki of Edo; Dapo Abiodun of Ogun, Akwa Ibom Deputy Governor, Moses Ekpo; Governor Willie Obiano of Anambra, Douye Diri of Bayelsa, Ebonyi’s David Omahi, Kayode Fayemi of Ekiti, Chairman, Southern Governors Forum and Govenor of Ondo, Rotimi Akeredolu; Senator Ifeanyi Okowa of Delta, Nyesom Wike of Rivers, Babajide Sanwolu of Lagos, Enugu State’s Ifeanyi Ugwanyi, Imo Deputy Governor, Placid Njoku; Oyo State Governor, Seyi Makinde and Okezie Ikpeazu of Abia in a photograph after Southern Governors meeting at Government House, Asaba.
+Tuesday By Tordue Salem Members of the minority parties from the 19 northern states in the House of Representatives, have thrown their weight behind the southern governors’ resolution to ban open grazing and embrace restructuring of the country.

 The position of the caucus was contained in a statement Thursday in Abuja signed on its behalf by Rep. Amos Gwamna (Kaduna), Rep. Solomon Maren (Plateau), Rep. Rimande Shawulu (Taraba), Rep. Mark Gbillah (Benue), Rep. Tajudeen Yusuf (Kogi) and Rep. Usman Sokodabo (FCT).